-We run experiments on three benchmark video sequences containing moving cast shadows to evaluate the effectiveness of the proposed method.
-Figure 5 illustrates the visual results of our method on these sequences.
+The results presented here are evaluated from challenging video sequences known in the literature2.
+We run experiments only on three benchmark video sequences to evaluate the effectiveness of the proposed method, where the quantitative accuracy of other comparison are available.
+Figure 5. illustrates the visual results of our method on these sequences.
 As shown in Figure 5, moving cast shadows can be almost completely detected by our approach, except for some thin mistakes presented around the boundary of cast shadows in the outdoor sequences.
 For the indoor sequence, the soft cast shadows of moving objects can be removed better by the texture descriptor SILTP.
-Also notice that, thanks to the new descriptor, the moving highlight reflected on the road is also removed (see Figure 5(1)c).
+We can also notice that, thanks to the new descriptor, the moving highlight reflected on the road is also removed (see Figure 5(1)b).

-For a quantitative evaluation, we calculate the accuracy of the cast shadow detection by using two metrics proposed in [11].
-The shadow detection rate $\eta$ measures the percentage of correctly labeled shadow pixels among all detected ones, while the shadow discrimination rate $\xi$ measures the discriminative power between foregrounds and shadows.
-The quantitative comparison with both the proposed and previous approaches are
+For a quantitative evaluation, we calculate the accuracy of the cast shadow detection by using two metrics proposed in [6].
+The shadow detection rate η measures the percentage of correctly labeled shadow pixels among all detected ones, while the shadow discrimination rate ξ measures the discriminative power between foregrounds and shadows.
+The quantitative comparison with both the proposed and previous approaches are given in Table I. The results of other's approaches are taken directly from [7][5][8].
+From Table I, we can see that the proposed method achieves comparable performance as the state-of-the-art algorithms in the literature.
+By using the illumination invariant texture descriptor SILTP, our approach performs better in the indoor scene like Hallway, and the outdoor scenario with large cast shadow regions, such as HighwayI.